-The Iowa Heart Foundation has a highly active Board of Directors made up of professionals throughout Central Iowa who are dedicated to serving Iowans.
-The board members give their time, expertise and resources willingly to advance Iowa Heart Foundation’s mission throughout the state.
+The Iowa Heart Center Foundation has a highly active Board of Directors made up of professionals throughout Central Iowa who are dedicated to serving Iowans.
+The board members give their time, expertise and resources willingly to advance Iowa Heart Center Foundation’s mission throughout the state.

 Dr. Berry, a native of Alabama, practices at the Iowa Heart Center's clinic at Trinity Regional Hospital in Fort Dodge.
 Dr. Berry holds an undergraduate degree from Auburn University, and a medical degree and master’s degree in health care administration from Des Moines University.
 He completed an internal medicine internship, residency, and a cardiology fellowship at Garden City Hospital in Garden City, Michigan.
 Dr. Berry is certified in cardiology, nuclear cardiology and echocardiography.

 Dr. Borromeo joined the Iowa Heart Center’s vascular surgery program in August of 2007.
 He previously practiced at Guam Memorial Hospital in Guam.
 Dr. Borromeo holds a medical degree from the University of the Philippines and completed his vascular surgery fellowship at Yale–New Haven Hospital in New Haven, Connecticut.
 Dr. Borromeo is certified in vascular surgery.
 He currently offers outpatient appointments at Iowa Heart Center's West Des Moines clinic and performs surgery primarily at Mercy Medical Center–Des Moines.